Skip to content

 Blister Prevention on Multi-Day Dive Trips

-Blisters while freediving are often not a consideration for most divers, until they become a big problem.
-It makes sense that putting large amounts of force from kicking on our feet can cause blisters.
-The long fins that Freedivers use can compound this problem.
+Blisters while freediving are often not considered by most divers until they become a big problem.
+It makes sense that putting out large amounts of force from kicking on our feet can cause blisters, which are painful and take a while to heal, especially during multi-day trips.
+The long fins that freedivers use can compound this problem.
 There are a couple important ways to ensure blister prevention while freediving, and we will be going over some of those strategies in this post.

 Dive booties help prevent blisters and fill in your freedive fin foot pocket.
 They can also help on long walks to and from your dive site.
-Booties prevent blisters by adding an extra padded, protective layer, between your foot and the sometimes abrasive rubber of a foot pocket.
-A good neoprene bootie will help keep your feet safe from the environment around you.
-That can be anything from an underwater rock, to shells walking along the beach.
+Booties prevent blisters by adding an extra padded, protective layer between your foot and the sometimes abrasive rubber of a foot pocket.
+A good neoprene bootie will help keep your feet safe from the environment around you, which can be anything from an underwater rock to shells walking along the beach to fire coral grazing your ankles on the reef.
 Booties are the single biggest piece of equipment that can prevent blisters from diving.
 Make sure to always have a spare pair of dive booties in your dive bag to prevent skipping a day of diving, or ruining your week or month.
-If you have particularly sensitive feet you should consider wearing a thicker neoprene bootie.
+If you have particularly sensitive feet, you should consider wearing a thicker neoprene bootie.
+If booties are too expensive or too hot, consider wearing a normal athletic sock to protect your heel.

 Properly Fitting Foot Pockets